RedHatNordicsSA/ansible-roadshow/labs/lab-1/README.md

 #module_utils   = /usr/share/my_module_utils/
 ```

-The most important for a beginning is the default location of the inventory file.
+ :thumbsup: The most important for a beginning is the default location of the inventory file.
 The inventory file is used to define servers that you are managing.
 The servers can be grouped in any way you like.
 Best practices for grouping service in an inventory is to ask three simple questions, _WHAT_, _WHERE_, _WHEN_ and then fill in the blanks.
 An example inventory file can look like:

 ```
 # WHAT                WHERE               WHEN